brandur/sorg/content/drafts/job-drain.md

 end
 ```

-It's not easy to spot, but if your job queue is fast, the
+It's not easy to spot, but if your queue is fast, the job
-job enqueued by `queue_job()` is likely to fail.
+enqueued by `queue_job()` is likely to fail.
 A worker
 starts running it before its enclosing transaction is
 committed, and it fails to access data that it expected to
 be available.